starch-uk/sca-extra/README.md

 **Scripts available:**
 - `pnpm check-xml-order` - Check if all XML files have correct element order
 - `pnpm fix-xml-order` - Automatically fix element order in all XML files
+- `pnpm add-version-info` - Add version information to all rule descriptions

 These scripts use XML libraries (`xmldom`) to properly parse and manipulate XML, ensuring all elements (including multiple examples) are preserved.